webhintio/hint/docs/developer-guide/rules/index.md

 context.evaluate(script);
 ```

-## Ignore collectors
+## Ignore connectors

-If your rule does not work propertly with certain collectors you can
+If your rule does not work propertly with certain connectors you can
-use the property `ignoreCollectors` so it is not run if using them.
+use the property `ignoreConnectors` so it is not run if using them.

 <!-- eslint-disable no-unused-vars, object-curly-newline -->